News

 • May be produced without the editorial constraints common in large publishing houses allowing greater editorial freedom and experimentation.

-• Reproduction is lower in cost, allowing full color on every page.
+• Reproduction is lower in cost, allowing full color on every page and no limit on page count.

 • Embedded images may be interactive via cursor rollovers, mouse clicks, double clicks, etc. (try this with the sample on the right)